drewlar/GitHub-User-Page/index.md

 Hello my name is Andrew Lara, I also go by "Drew", it makes my name shorter and friendly.
 I am a 2<sup>nd</sup> year Mathematics-Computer Science Undergradute at UC San Diego.

 I am from a small border town in Imperial County CA called Calexico.
 If you know where that is congrats, not a lot of people do!
 I lived there my whole life, going to school for the most part in the neigboring city El Centro.
 My parents on the other hand were born in Mexico and grew up there, so I am Mexican.
-I would like to say I grew up in a women household since I have two older sisters that stayed home alongside my mother while my dad went to work.
-Both of my sisters are married and have children, so I am uncle, and to be exact I am an uncle of **7 nephews and nieces**! ~~Imagine the mess when all of us are in one household~~
+I would like to say I grew up in a household of women since I have two older sisters that stayed home alongside my mother while my dad went to work.
+Both of my sisters are married and have children, so I am an uncle, and to be exact I am an uncle of **7 nephews and nieces**! ~~Imagine the mess when all of us are in one household~~

 ## Coding Journey